nikwilldoit/Distributed-Systems-Casino/README.md

 # Distributed Systems Casino

 A distributed casino application built using the MapReduce Framework, designed to execute computations across multiple machines.
 The project demonstrates core distributed systems concepts such as task distribution, parallel processing, inter-node communication, and result aggregation.
 The system distributes workloads among multiple worker nodes, enabling parallel execution and improved scalability compared to a traditional centralized approach.
-This project was developed as part of a Distributed Systems course on 6th Semester
+This project was developed as part of a Distributed Systems course on 6th Semester.

 ## Key Features